Skip to content

 Edge data center : Smaller facilities located geographically close to the edge of the network and populations in order to solving the latency problem.
 These serve that deliver cloud computing resources and cached content to populations.

-Space: Provides a secure area for housing IT equipment.
+Space: Provides a secure area for housing IT equipment of computing, storage and networking.

-Temperature and Humidity: Ensures complete control of temperature and humidity to maintain IT equipment in optimal environment.
+Temperature and Humidity: IT equipment is designed to operate within specific temperature and humidity ranges.
+It means that data center should ensures complete control of temperature and humidity to maintain IT equipment in optimal environment.

 Connectivity: Offers redundant network to IT equipment.

-Availability: Ensures uninterrupted supply of power, temperature and humidity control, and connectivity.
+Availability: Ensures power system, temperature and humidity control, and connectivity.

 Scalability: Provides flexibility for expanding IT equipment.